 The general behaviours that impact safety and operational excellence for leaders include, but are not limited to the following:

-4. Employee education.
-Leaders provide education, training and resources to ensure that employees are fully developed and prepared to positively contribute to safety performance.
+- Employee education.
+Leaders educate, train, and provide resources for employees to positively contribute to safety performance.

-6. Employee encouragement.
-What is imperative to proactive workplace culture, is leaders encouraging their workforce to strive for excellence in both safety and operational outcomes in order to meet organisational targets.
+- Employee encouragement.
+Leaders must encourage their workforce to pursue excellence in safety and operational outcomes to meet organizational targets.

 Take-away: What is important to your leaders, will be important to your workers.
 If your leaders don’t believe in the established safety controls to follow, nor do they discuss or praise them; why should your workers?